 Some people may have 1099 forms and W2 if they work a standard job and do contract work on the side.
 Other people may have only 1099 filings if they work in only in contractor positions.

-Those employers who have hired contractors are required to provide the 1099 form.
+Employers who have hired contractors should provide the 1099 form.
 It reports how much income the contractor made throughout the year to the federal government.

 Most companies issuing 1099 forms have accountants prepare them to ensure accuracy and proper record-keeping.